Choosing the Right Fruit Tree

 The Birth of the Urban Farm Fruit Tree Program

-In 1975 when I was 14 years old I planted my first 3 fruit trees at my childhood home.
-13 years later I planted my first urban orchard and by 1999 other people were curious about how to plant their own fruit trees.
+In 1975 when I was 14 years old I planted my first three fruit trees at my childhood home.
+Thirteen years later I planted my first urban orchard and by 1999 other people were curious about how to plant their own fruit trees.
 I was frustrated by the lack of information that was available to assist me in doing this.
 So, I started offering classes in my living room at the Urban Farm in order to teach people how to grow their own.

-That same year I contacted a local nursery wanting to purchase 50 fruit trees and they were unreceptive to giving me a discount.
+That same year I contacted a local nursery wanting to purchase 50 fruit trees and they were not receptive to giving me a bulk discount.
 So I reached out to Dave Wilson Nursery in California, they were perfectly happy to sell me trees at wholesale.
 I had to purchase 100 fruit trees, which I did and the Urban Farm Fruit Tree Program was launched.
 The program has been offering community classes, education and fruit trees every year since and has distributed more than 30,000 fruit trees in the Phoenix Metropolitan Area.

 If you live in Arizona you can participate in classes and purchasing fruit trees.
 If you live worldwide you can participate in our online classes.
 Either way, please visit our fruit tree program page at HERE for more details on the program.

-Above all enjoy planting your own urban orchard and reaping the fruits of your labor.
+Above all, enjoy planting your own urban orchard and reaping the fruits of your labor.